Level One Theraplay & MIM | Chicago, IL

 CEs Available: 25 | Four Day Training | In-person

 Theraplay: The Practitioner’s Guide is required for this training.
-Read Chapters 2, 4 and 6 of your book prior to the training, or during the course of the training week, and bring it with you for reference each day.
-All other materials will be provided via email or on the first day of training.
+Read Chapters 2, 4 and 6 of your book prior to the training and have it available for reference during the training.
+All other materials will be provided via email.
 Digital and paper versions are available.
 Purchase here.

 – Principles of attachment theory on an intellectual and experiential level

 – The Theraplay protocol

 – An introduction to the Marschak Interaction Method (MIM): administration, analysis and as a guide for treatment planning

 – Adapting Theraplay for working with children and families impacted by complex trauma and other populations

 – Managing countertransference in your work with children and families

 – Implementing Theraplay into your practice